 Outdoor Seating: Can significantly expand capacity, requiring consideration of weather protection, heating/cooling needs, access to service areas, and local regulations.

-A restaurant concept directly influences the floor plan.
+Your restaurant’s concept dictates how the floor plan should be designed.
 For example, a quick-service outlet doesn’t operate like a fine dining venue, and neither of them follows the spatial logic of a hybrid café-bar model.

 That’s why your restaurant layout decisions must align with the type of service model you’re running, the customer dwell time, and the average seating capacity you need per shift.